Get

 A pet’s resting energy requirement (RER) represents a dog’s energy requirement while at rest in a controlled temperature.
 A simple way to calculate this figure is 30 x (your pup’s body weight in kilograms) + 70.
 This is the minimum amount of calories needed just to perform bodily functions and doesn’t account for any kind of activity or their age etc.

 The chart below is the average daily calorie range for a healthy, adult dog and is for guidance only.
-We strongly advise you to discuss your individual dog’s diet with your vet to ensure a healthy and safe nutritional plan.
+We strongly advise you to discuss your individual dog’s diet with a vet to ensure a healthy and safe nutritional plan.
 Some dogs will need higher or lower amounts of daily calories to maintain good health and body condition.

 Dog’s Weight (kg) Dog’s Weight (lb) Daily Calorie Range (kcal)